Honorinenn/HWk6-Weather-Dash-Board/README.md

 # Weather-Dash-Board

-A web-based dashboard built to show the current weather in a city of choice and the upcoming five (5) day forecast for that city Built for Vanderbilt Coding Bootcamp Challenge 6
+This application is a Weather Dashboard that displays the current weather forecast for a city of preference and the upcoming five days.
+Enter your city of preference and select search to view the current weather, temperature, humidity, wind speed, and UV Index for that city at the current time.
+Upon the search, the dashobard will also display the weather, temperature and hummidity forecast for the next five days.